 There is a miniature train railway ride in Stanley Park that operates at various times during the year (Easter, spring/summer, Halloween, and Christmas).
 The Stanley Park miniature train ride operates out of an area called Stanley Park Junction that has a train station, ticket booth, and other facilities.
 The miniature train goes on a scenic 15 minute, 2 kilometre ride which includes a tunnel and trestle over water.
 The train accomodates both children and adults.
 Additionally, there is a special train car to carry people who are in wheelchairs so everyone can enjoy the train ride!

-Note that in 2019 the train will NOT run during Family Day in February.
+Note that as of 2019 the train will NOT run during Family Day in February.

 For each season, there are season-specific decorations along the way, e.g. an easter theme during March, Christmas theme in December, scary displays during Halloween.

 This is a paid attraction.
 You need to buy tickets to ride the train.
 There are usually other free/paid activities that take place at Stanley Park Junction that you can also do before/after your train ride.
 It is free to enter the Stanley Park Junction area.